mario-deluna/php-glfw/docs/getting-started/window-creation.md

 Before we get to drawing anything, we need to open a window and create a context in which we can actually draw in.
 This requires some boilerplate code which we discuss in this guide.

+Opening a window is a operating system specific task, so we usally would have to write a different program for each platform.
+However, as the name of this extension suggests _PHP-GLFW_ is built on top of the [GLFW](http://www.glfw.org/) library, which provides a cross-platform API for opening a window, creating a context and receiving input events for us.
+Having plattform specific code in PHP just doesnt feel right, so we use GLFW to do the dirty work for us.

+!!! question "PHP-GLFW already installed?"

+    Follow the **[installation guide](./installation/install-linux.md)** if you **haven't** installed the extension yet!

 <figure markdown>
   ![PHP OpenGL window creation screenshot](./window-creation-01.png){ width="400" }
   <figcaption>GLFW Window with OpenGL context in PHP.</figcaption>
 </figure>

+Not a very exciting screenshot, I know.
+But first things first, the fun stuff is coming later.

 !!! note "Full Source"